mlabuda2/nf-tower-docs/docs/resource-labels/overview.md

 ### Overview of resource labels in a workspace

-All resource labels used in a workspace can be viewed in the workspace’s Settings screen.
+All resource labels used in a workspace can be viewed in the workspace’s Settings tab.
 Resource labels can only be edited or deleted by admins and only if they are not already associated with **any** Tower resource.
-This includes both compute environments and runs.
+This applies to resource labels associated with compute environments and runs.
+When you add or edit a resource label from the workspace settings menu, you can optionally set the **"Use as default in compute environment form"** option.
+Workspace default resource labels are prefilled in the resource labels field when creating a new compute environment in that workspace.
 The deletion of a resource label from a workspace has no influence on the cloud environment.

 ![](_images/workflow-resource-labels.png)